kahnwong/ElegantAnalog-Watchface/README.md

 **ABOUT**

-A simple, elegant Analog watchface specifically designed for Instinct 2, 2S, & 2X.
+Elegant Ana - A simple, elegant Analog watchface specifically designed for Instinct 2, 2S, 2X, and their cousin the Descent G1.
 Includes a working, usable, battery-sparing second hand with several display options.
-Analog design is inspired by classic watches like Rolex, Omega and Seiko.
+Analog design inspired by classic watches of the 1950s & 60s, like Rolex, Omega and Seiko.

 The display can be varied from simple, elegant hour, minute, and second hands to include date, battery, Move Bar, and several various of hour numbers and marks for hours and/or minutes.